WISDelft/SmartPub/README.md

     "title": "..."                  // title of the publication "type" : "..."                  // type of the publication.
 Right now, we only crawl 'article', 'inproceedings', 'book', and 'incollection'
-    "journal" : "..."               // name of the jounral if an article "book" : "..."                  // name of the book if book, or name of conference if inproceedings or incollection "year" : "..."                  // year of publication "authors" : {"...", "..."}      // list of author strings as used in DBLP (e.g., names only with numbering in case of dublicates)
+    "journal" : "..."               // name of the jounral if an article "booktitle" : "..."             // name of the book if book, or name of conference if inproceedings or incollection "year" : "..."                  // year of publication "authors" : {"...", "..."}      // list of author strings as used in DBLP (e.g., names only with numbering in case of dublicates)
     "ee" : "..."                    // link to a potential PDF.
 Note: In the MongoDB, we ONLY have papers for which this link was valid.
 All papers with invalid links or DOIs behind paywalls are discarded!